GoogleCloudPlatform/chef-google-compute/README.md

   valid.

 * `backend_service` -
-  A reference to BackendService resource
+  A reference to a BackendService to receive the matched traffic.
+  This is used for internal load balancing.
+  (not used for external load balancing)

 * `ip_version` -
   The IP Version that will be used by this forwarding rule.
 Valid